MrRazamataz/notes/Geography/Urban Issues.md

 * Workers work 70-80 hours a week
 * Workers have to stand for 8.12 hours shifts.
 * Farm land destroyed from constructing the factory.
+* Samsung is a South Korean company so economic leakage occurs, where profit is sent abroad

 #### Tourism case study - Halong Bay:
 * Every year, 5.5 million tourists vising Halong Bay in the Guld of Tonkin.